 Now Jesus chose his twelve disciples, whom he also called apostles, which means “messengers” or “someone who is sent”.
 The apostles were Jesus’ closest followers throughout his ministry.
 Jesus will later send out the twelve two by two to the nearby villages to preach repentance, to cast out demons, and to heal the sick (Mark 6:7–13).
 Later they will become witnesses to his resurrection to the ends of the earth and leaders of the New Testament church (Acts 1:6–11; Acts 15:2–6, 22–29).
 Although they behaved immaturely and said foolish things at times, they actually turned into brave, noble, compassionate, humble men, who were fearless proclaimers of the gospel message even unto death, thanks to the example of their Master.
 Jesus didn’t choose his disciples based on their potential, usefulness, or worth.
 He chose them simply out of love (John 15:16).
 In the new world (heaven on earth), the twelve apostles (except for Judas the traitor, who was replaced by Matthias) will sit on twelve tribes, judging the twelve tribes of Israel (Matthew 19:27–28).

-Upon returning home, there were so many people gathered to him because they requested his healing gifts, that he couldn’t even eat.
-Even his own family betrayed him by telling others that he was mad.
+Upon returning home, there were so many people gathered around him because they requested his healing gifts, that he couldn’t even eat.
+Even members in his own family betrayed him by telling others that he was mad.
+Though note that his mother, the Blessed Virgin Mary, is not mentioned until verse 31, where it says that she and Jesus’ brothers “came” to him, which means that Mary was not amongst those who called Jesus insane.
 Jesus’ ministry was not an easy one; before he ascended to the right hand of the Father, he had to go through much suffering.
 This is the same for all Christians on our journey to heaven, as Peter explained (1 Peter 5:8–10).
 But the present suffering is unworthy to be compared to the glory that will be revealed to all those who love Jesus Christ (Romans 8:18).

 Blasphemy Against the Holy Spirit (Mark 3:22–30)